ConsenSysMesh/Fae/docs/Specification.md

 According to the policy of the implementation, special *reward* transactions may be placed in the `txs` list.
-These transactions are like any other except that their function takes one argument, an escrow ID (see [#escrow]) for a special type `Reward`, which is defined to have just one value, which is an opaque token.
+These transactions are like any other except that their `tx` function takes one argument, an escrow ID (see [#escrow]) for a special type `Reward`, which is defined to have just one value, which is an opaque token.
 During execution, this escrow ID is valid and refers to an escrow account containing a `Reward` value.
 Thus, custom currencies may provide funds in exchange for a `Reward`, social contracts may offer privileges, and so on.